sbatson5/imposter-syndrome-blog/content/posts/2019-08-03---Going-from-ember-to-vue.md

 }
 ```

-Computed properties have the same issues in Vue as Ember, in that it won't observe nested keys more than one level deep and it has some issues with observing arrays.
+Computed properties have the same issues in Vue as Ember, in that it won't observe nested arrays -- instead, you'd usually create an intermediary computed property.

 ## The Router